automaciej/phpbb3-static/README.md

 6. That's all :)

 ## Bugs / known issues

-The bbcode parsing is limited, and doesn't handle URLs correctly, so links in your archive will likely be broken, see issue #2.

 There are usability issue: if you go from the list of topics to a topic and then go back, you'll lose your position in the list of forums, see issue #3.